How to create a Vertical Environment for your tracking area

 In AntilatencyService version 4.0.0 and higher, you can adjust the direction and viewing angle of IR markers on reference bars.
 This allows you to create an Environment with a smaller number of reference bars or even just a pair of bars of the same type, ensuring the uniqueness of the features they form.

-Vertical tracking areas (Pillars) created in AntilatencyService 4.0.0 will not be supported in the previous versions of the application.
+The Vertical tracking areas (Pillars) created in AntilatencyService 4.1.0 will not be supported in the previous versions of the application.

 Column number